braydonlilb/braydonlilb/README.md

 - 👋 Hi, I’m Braydon Webster
 - 🤩 I like most things nerd, I love challenging puzzles, I'm detail oriented and appreciate the little things.
 - 👀 I’m interested in becoming a full stack developer.
-- 🌱 I’m familiar and somewhat proficient in HTML and CSS, and I am also learning how to use Python.
+- 🌱 I'm proficient in HTML and CSS, I have experience using Python and am currently learning JavaScript
 - 📫 How to reach me: braydonwebs@gmail.com or 385-625-8970

 <!---